-The Western Guide to Feng Shui and The Western Guide to Feng Shui: Room by Room are perfect places to start.
-Additionally, you’ll find this free, comprehensive DIY Feng Shui series right here on my blog, as well as this fun online workshop.
+To begin your feng shui practice, check out my books Magical Housekeeping and The Art of Bliss.
+Or start with this free, comprehensive DIY Feng Shui series which is right here on my blog, as well as this fun online workshop.

-Sally Kempton wrote a book called Awakening Shakti: The Transformative Power of the Goddesses of Yoga.
-In it, she discusses the powers and attributes of 11 Hindu goddesses, as well as how to activate their archetypes and aspects within us through mantra and meditation.
+I love Sally Kempton’s book, Awakening Shakti: The Transformative Power of the Goddesses of Yoga.
+It introduces the powers and attributes of 11 Hindu goddesses, and teaches the reader how to activate the archetypes and aspects of these goddesses through mantra and meditation.
 She writes, “Some of these goddesses are warriors.
 Others are lovers.
 Some have maternal energy, others are dedicated to opening you to mystical realms.
 Each one of them can be a guide into the deepest realms of the soul and a teacher of the skills of living as an empowered feminine lover of life.”

-Literally translating to “Book of Changes,” the I Ching is a beautiful, profoundly ancient divination system particularly suited to life’s turning points.
-While in many respects it’s endlessly intricate and complex, you can begin working with it and drawing guidance from it immediately.
+Translating to “Book of Changes,” the I Ching is a profoundly ancient divination system that offers guidance on life’s turning points.
+While in many respects it’s complex, you can begin working with it immediately.
 The trick is to find a translation you like.
 My personal favorite is Stephen Karcher’s Total I Ching, but it’s not for everyone.
 Many prefer the more traditional Wilhelm/Baynes translation, and others like the relative simplicity of Brian Brown Walker’s translation.
 (But there are countless others!)

-Once you’ve found one that speaks to you, all you need is three coins and you’re ready to go.
+Once you’ve found one that speaks to you, all you need is three coins, a notebook, and a pen, and you’re ready to go.

-You can study the tarot for a lifetime, but you can also begin working with it right away.
-So no matter where you are in your tarot journey, there’s somewhere for you to go.
+Tarot is one more thing you can study for a lifetime, even though you can also begin working with it right away.

 The basis of much of Western mysticism and magic lies in the seven Hermetic principles as outlined in the classic magical text The Kybalion.
 Learning them (or revisiting them if it’s been a while) will give you clear, practical insight into the underlying dynamics of magic and manifestation.

-Speaking of classical magical texts, this tiny little book is huge when it comes to magic and mystical wisdom.
-While you can sit down and read the entire thing in less than a day, its wisdom is so vast and all-encompassing, it’s impossible to master in one lifetime.
+While you can sit down and read the entire Tao the Ching in less than a day, it contains enough magical wisdom to keep you engaged for a lifetime.
 Read it and take time to meditate on each tiny chapter to align more deeply with Yin / Yang principles, the ineffable qualities of personal mastery, your own magical nature, and the magical nature of All That Is.

-Last but definitely not least, the Qabalah!
-This is the spiritual system and magical framework on which both the tarot and western astrology are based.
-And, much like the tarot and astrology (but much more so), this one can be mystifying to brand new seekers: where to begin?
+The Qabalah is spiritual system and magical framework on which both the tarot and western astrology are based.
+From personal experience, I can attest that it can be mystifying to new seekers: where to begin?
 How does one practically apply it?
-And what on earth does it all mean?
+And what does it all mean?

 Wishing you a most magical New Year!